YaniTirta/sftp-server-springboot/README.md

 License :
-This project is shared openly to support learning and development.
-Feel free to fork and enhance it.
+This project is shared openly to help those of you who need your own SFTP Server module.
+It can be used as a stand-alone application to manage or backup your important files safely on the server or integrated with other existing applications.
-See LICENSE file for details.
+See the LICENCE file for details.